melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 {% include thms/theorem.html title="Recursion of Natural Numbers" content=thm_content %}

 {% capture pf_content %}
 We define $F$ by a first-order formula.
-We only describe it in natural language and one should be convinced that it can be converted to a nice first-order formula $\phi(n,y,G)$.
+We only describe it in natural language and one should be convinced that it can be converted to a nice first-order formula $\phi(n,x,G)$.

 $F(n)=x\iff$ there is an $n$-sequence $\abra{a_m:m<n}$ such that:
 1. For every $m<n$, $a_m=G(\abra{a_k:k<m})$;